gvwilson/thirdbit/src/fiction/iffy/index.md

 and that she should be up on deck doing something useful before he stumbled out into the light looking for someone to yell at.

-She closed her eyes and opened her nature book at random.
+She closed her eyes and opened her bird book at random.
 It was ridiculous—Jeep had made fun of her for a month when he found out—but…

 "Figures," she muttered when she opened her eyes.
-The armadillo wasn't the worst animal in the book, but it wasn't her favorite.
+The raven wasn't the worst bird in the book, but it wasn't her favorite.
 Still,
-an armadillo day was better than a blobfish day.
+a raven day was better than a vulture day.
 She tucked the book back under her mattress, yawned, rubbed the stubble on her scalp,